-Different positions of a group-changing pneumatic circuit for four cascade groups used for eliminating signal conflicts are illustrated in Figure below.
+The figure below illustrates different positions of a group-changing pneumatic circuit for four cascade groups used to eliminate signal conflicts.

 Figure | Different power supply positions of a four-group circuit

-Initially, the supply is in the last group, G4, as shown in the Figure (d).
+Initially, the supply is in the last group, G4, as shown in Figure (d).

-When a control signal is applied to the input e1 of the group-changing circuit, the power supply changes to the group G1 from the group G4, as shown in Figure (a).
+When a control signal is applied to the input e1 of the group-changing circuit, the power supply changes to group G1 from group G4, as shown in Figure (a).

-When a control signal is applied to input e2 of the group-changing circuit, the power supply changes to the group G2 from the group G1, as shown in Figure (b).
+When a control signal is applied to input e2 of the group-changing circuit, the power supply changes to group G2 from group G1, as shown in Figure (b).

-When a control signal is applied to the input e3 of the group-changing circuit, the power supply changes to the group G3 from the group G2, as shown in Figure (c).
+When a control signal is applied to the input e3 of the group-changing circuit, the power supply changes to group G3 from group G2, as shown in Figure (c).

-When a control signal is applied to the input e4 of the group-changing circuit, the power supply changes to the group G4 from the group G3, as shown in Figure (d).
+When a control signal is applied to the input e4 of the group-changing circuit, the power supply changes to group G4 from group G3, as shown in Figure (d).

 Textbook on ‘Pneumatic Systems and Circuits -Advanced Level’